elehcimd/pynb/README.md

 The Python statement `return` has a special meaning and it instructs the parser to ignore the remaining content of the notebook.

-A Python module can contain several functions defining multiple noetbooks.
+A Python module can contain several functions defining multiple notebooks.
 Examples can be found [notebooks](https://github.com/minodes/pynb/tree/master/notebooks) directory.

 ## Usage